clearlysid/sidekick/README.md

-# Sidekick
+# Sidekick (for Wear OS ⌚)

-Sidekick brings a light, minimal AI Assistant to your wrist ⌚
+Sidekick brings your AI Assistant to your wrist.
+A claw should be attached to your limbs after all 🤪

-It is a small app for WearOS that lets you interact with your Clawdbot/OpenClaw/etc. through voice or text.
-The app tracks your conversations and can notify you once the agent responds.
+It's a small app for WearOS that let you interact with your Clawdbot, Openclaw, etc. through voice or text.
+You can start conversations, track old ones, get notified via haptics when your bot responds.
 It's really just meant to be a nice, clean, efficent way of summoning your clankers — with a UI that feels unobtrusive.

+I built this because I needed an "Agent Babysitter" that I could tap into, even if I was on a walk or on a train.
+Situations where access to a laptop or phone is either impractical or uncomfortable.

 ### Roadmap
 - [x] Basic UI